pmacosta/putil/doc/tree.rst

-This module can be used to build, handle, process and search data trees
+This module can be used to build, handle, process and search `tries <http://wikipedia.org/wiki/Trie>`_

 ***********
 Interpreter